BTCDecoded/blvm-docs/src/development/benchmarking.md

 ## Benchmark Infrastructure

-### bllvm-bench Repository
+### blvm-bench Repository

-The benchmarking infrastructure is maintained in a separate repository (`bllvm-bench`) that:
+The benchmarking infrastructure is maintained in a separate repository (`blvm-bench`) that:

 - Runs performance benchmarks across all BLLVM components
 - Generates benchmark reports and visualizations